ammarlodhi255/fine-grained-approach-to-wrist-pathology-recognition/README.md

 ```

 ### 2.2. configuration
-All the important configuration files are are located at [config](./configs/) folder.
+All the important configuration files are located in [config](./configs/) folder.
 You can directly modify yaml file if needed.

 ### 2.3.
 Run
 ```